|Position:||Assistant Coach / Recruiting Coordinator|

 Price hails from a basketball family as his father, Tic, is the head men's basketball coach at Lamar University and has also been the head coach at the University of New Orleans, University of Memphis and McNeese State University.

-Price is married to the former Kali Jenkins of LaPlace, LA and they have a newborn daughter Bella.
+Price is married to the former Kali Jenkins of LaPlace, LA and they have a beautuful daughter Bella (1).